Inspiration Station is an occasional series on ChiYAwriters.com highlighting the people, places, and works of art that inspire us as writers.

 This heartbreaking book shows us why diverse stories matter, in journalism and in fiction.
 Why we need many narratives.
 Why we need to weave a tapestry, not consign ourselves to a single thread.
 A thread that so often trips us up.

-Amélie Sarn takes care to avoid stereotypes and clichés in telling this story.
+Amélie Sarn takes care to avoid stereotypes in telling this story.
 Despite the conflicts in Sohane and Djelila’s wider communities, Sarn paints their family’s apartment as a warm sanctuary.
-She paints their mother and father as supportive, loving parents who fight for the right of one daughter to play basketball and the other to wear a head scarf.
+She shows their mother and father as supportive, loving parents who fight for the right of one daughter to play basketball and the other to wear a head scarf.

 [W]e dreamt of a life that we would build, a life in which no one would step on our feet, in which we would walk with our heads raised.
 The world had better watch out!